 Top 10 percent guaranteed admission to VCU Engineering

 The College of Engineering guarantees admission for all graduating high school seniors who rank in the top 10 percent of their classes.

 Typical high school courses for first year applicants

 The courses below are a guideline for applicants to VCU Engineering and shoudl be considered in conjunction with university guidelines.

 Four units of college-prep mathematics, including at least one full credit beyond algebra II (Credit in pre-calculus/calculus is desirable but not required.)

-Chemistry, physics and biology (Advanced-level science courses, such as honors, AP, IB, etc., are beneficial.)
+At least three units of lab science, including chemistry, physics and biology (Advanced-level science courses, such as honors, AP, IB, etc., are beneficial.)

 Three units of history or social sciences and government

 Applicants do not need to submit test scores for admission the College of Engineering.
 All applicants are eligible for test score optional review, regardless of GPA.
 Applicants who are able to take a standardized test and would like the scores to be used in our application review may still submit scores through the VCU Office of Admissions.